Introduction

 What if this guide isn't for you?

-How long will it take to do your own divorce?
+How long does it take to do your own divorce?

-It's possible to do your divorce in 4 to 6 months once you've settled all your issues.
-But there are waiting periods, and it might take longer if your Supreme Court registry is busy.
+It's possible to do your divorce in a few months once you've settled all your family law issues.
+But there are wait times, and it might take longer if:

-There are a few different court fees when applying for divorce:
+You'll pay a few different court fees when you apply for a divorce:

-- Either $30 or $200 to open a family law case with the Supreme Court:
+- The fee to open a family law case with the Supreme Court:

-- $10 to file the Registration of Divorce Proceedings.
+- $10 to file the Registration of Divorce Proceedings form.

 - $80 to make the final application.

 - Having your affidavits sworn.
 It costs around $40 to have this done at the court registry.
-Other places offer notary services at different prices.
+Places offering notary services might charge different prices.

 - Getting a certified copy of your original marriage certificate or registration of marriage.
 In BC, this costs $27.